ubc-library-rc/sentiment-analysis/content/introduction.md

 * Sentence-level corpus (10,662 sentences) was then split  into  215,154 phrases
 * Annotators indicated sentiment  and degree for up to 25 different levels of sentiment in 5 classes (very negative, negative, neutral, positive, very positive).

+One of the most well-known datasets using fine-grained sentiment analysis is the [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/index.html).

+The Stanford Sentiment Treebank is based on movie reviews from Rotten Tomatoes.
+They scraped reviews and ended up with a total of 10,662 sentences, half of which were negative and the other half positive.
+Those sentences were converted to lowercase and removing non-English sentences, they use the Stanford Parser to split sentences into phrases, ending up with a total of 215,154 phrases.
+Annotators were then tasked with indicating the sentiment and degree of sentiment for each phrase using a slider of up to 25 different levels of sentiment in 5 classes (very negative, negative, neutral, positive, very positive) .

 ![Stanford Sentiment Treebank](/images/stanford-sentiment-trees.png)
 NaSent - model trained on the SST data.
 [Try the live demo!](http://nlp.stanford.edu:8080/sentiment/rntnDemo.html)

 **3. Feature or Aspect-Based Sentiment Analysis**
 A text can contain multiple sentiments.
 A standard binary positive/negative analysis does not reflect these differing sentiments expressed in different aspects of a single text.

 In aspect-based sentiment analysis, texts are dissected to identify the features (or aspects) of a product that are discussed and the sentiments expressed about these features or aspects.
 For example, a restaurant reviewer may love the food but be frustrated with the service.

 ![feature based sentiment](/images/aspect_sentiment.png)

-A sample project which uses aspect-based sentiment analysis is the [Aspect Extraction and Opinion Analysis](https://achyutjoshi.github.io/aspect_extraction/overview) project by Achyut Joshi, Ishika Arora, Sumedha Raman & Andrew Giannotto as a part of the CSE6242 course at Georgia Tech.
+A sample project which uses aspect-based sentiment analysis is the [Aspect Extraction and Opinion Analysis](https://achyutjoshi.github.io/aspect_extraction/overview)  project by Achyut Joshi, Ishika Arora, Sumedha Raman & Andrew Giannotto as a part of their CSE6242 course at Georgia Tech.
 Using various NLP models, the project aims to extract opinions regarding different aspects of a product from their Amazon product reviews, group them and determine the respective polarities.
 This allows users to find product reviews based on specific features of a product.

 ![amazon aspect extraction](/amazon_aspect_extraction.png)